OpenTTD/OpenTTD/readme.txt

   libpng and freetype2 developer files.

 OS/2:
-  Open Watcom C/C++ 1.3 or later is required to build the OS/2 version.
+  A comprehensive GNU build environment is required to build the OS/2 version.
   See the docs/Readme_OS2.txt file for more information.

 8.0) Translating: